jleuschn/dival/README.md

 ### Downloading LIDC-IDRI images
 For the real CT dataset ``'lidc_idri_dival'`` images from the [LIDC-IDRI]( https://wiki.cancerimagingarchive.net/display/Public/LIDC-IDRI) dataset are used.
-They must be stored in a directory, that can be configured by editing ``config.json`` (under package root).
-If you have not downloaded the data yet, there are two options:
+They must be stored in a directory, which by default is ``/localdata/LIDC-IDRI``, but can be configured by either editing the source code ``config.py`` or the configuration file ``config.json``, which is stored at a platform-dependent location (``~/.config/dival/config.json`` on linux, e.g.).

+If you have not downloaded the data yet, you can do so using one of these ways:

 1. use the [NBIA Data Retriever](https://wiki.cancerimagingarchive.net/display/NBIA/Downloading+the+NBIA+Data+Retriever+7.0)
    (requires free user login)